-(5) 1Before candidates can be admitted to the doctoral procedure, they generally are required to submit proof of at least two years employment at an institution within the Faculty of Medicine at FAU.2 If they are unable to provide this proof upon admission to the doctoral procedure, they may submit it at a later date before the initiation of the doctoral procedure according to Section 9.
+- (5) 1Before candidates can be admitted to the doctoral degree, they generally are required to submit proof of at least two years employment at an institution within the Faculty of Medicine at FAU.
+2If they are unable to provide this proof upon admission to the doctoral degree, they may submit it at a later date before the initiation of the doctoral procedure according to Section 9.
 3In the case of sentence 2, an explanation of the candidate's employment situation during their work on the doctoral research must be provided by the supervisor at the time of admission instead.
-4At the candidate's request, the Doctoral Affairs Committee may recognise periods of primary employment of up to one year at another faculty at FAU, another university, an equivalent higher education institution, or non-university research institution belonging to the Max Planck Society, Fraunhofer-Gesellschaft, the Helmholtz Association or the Leibniz Association.
-5Furthermore, at the supervisor's request, if valid reasons are provided, the Doctoral Affairs Committee may recognise periods of part-time employment at an institution of FAU's Faculty of Medicine with weekly working hours of less than half of the average weekly working hours.
-6Apart from the cases stipulated above, candidates who are not employed at the Faculty of Medicine can only be admitted to the doctoral procedure if they apply for a place in the Graduate School for Life Sciences at FAU (Life@FAU) or a similar structured doctoral programme; the candidate shall then be admitted to the doctoral procedure subject to acceptance in the structured doctoral programme.
-7If the candidate's application is rejected, the admission to the doctoral procedure shall be invalid.

-(6) 1The entitlement to use a doctoral title for human biology or an academic title that is equivalent to one of these doctoral titles precludes the right to graduate in a doctoral degree programme leading to the same title.
-2Candidates who have obtained a degree according to (2)(1)(1) and have subsequently successfully completed a doctoral degree may only apply for the doctoral procedure for the degree Dr. rer. biol. hum. if they have completed an additional degree according to (2)(1) or been admitted to a structured doctoral degree programme at the Faculty of Medicine.
+4At the candidate's request, the Doctoral Affairs Committee may recognize periods of primary employment of up to one year at another faculty at FAU, another university, an equivalent higher education institution, or non-university research institution belonging to the Max Planck Society, Fraunhofer-Gesellschaft, the Helmholtz Association or the Leibniz Association.
+5Furthermore, at the supervisor's request, if valid reasons are provided, the Doctoral Affairs Committee may recognize periods of part-time employment at an institution of FAU's Faculty of Medicine with weekly working hours of less than half of the average weekly working hours.
+6Apart from the cases stipulated above, candidates who are not employed at the Faculty of Medicine can only be admitted to the doctoral degree if they apply for a place in the Graduate School for Life Sciences at FAU (Life@FAU) or a similar structured doctoral program; the candidate shall then be admitted subject to acceptance in the structured doctoral program.
+7If the candidate's application is rejected, the admission to the doctoral degree shall be invalid. - (6) 1The entitlement to use a doctoral title for human biology or an academic title that is equivalent to one of these doctoral titles precludes the right to graduate in a doctoral degree program leading to the same title.
+2Candidates who have obtained a degree according to (2)(1)(1) and have subsequently successfully completed a doctoral degree may only apply for the doctoral degree Dr. rer. biol. hum. if they have completed an additional degree according to (2)(1) or been admitted to a structured doctoral degree program at the Faculty of Medicine.
+3Anyone who has completed a habilitation following on from a degree pursuant to (2)(1)(1) and/or another doctoral degree may no longer be admitted to the doctoral degree Dr. rer. biol. hum. - (7) 1If the candidate applies for admission to a doctoral degree Dr. rer. biol. hum. after having been admitted to a doctoral degree at another faculty of FAU or another university, the candidate must attach a declaration that they have completed the previous doctoral procedure and a description of the content covered showing how the current doctoral research differs from the previous doctoral research.
+2In these cases, the Doctoral Affairs Committee can make admission to a doctoral Dr. rer. biol. hum. degree contingent on the candidate passing a qualifying examination pursuant to Section 7 even if the criteria for requiring a qualifying examination stipulated in (3) are not met, or refuse admission if it is not apparent that the doctoral research does not differ from the doctoral research in the previous doctoral procedure.